magento/devdocs/guides/v2.0/howdoi/checkout/checkout_customize.md

 ---

 ## What's in this topic

-Checkout steps are implemented as UI components.
-So if you want to customize the view of a checkout step, you need to create a new `.js` file, implementing a different component or customizing the existing one, and declare this new component instead of the existing one in the checkout layout file `checkout_index_index.html`.
-This topic provides the most important information you need to be able to perform this.
+This topic contains the basic information about how to customize the view of an existing checkout step.
+In the Magento application, checkout is implemented using UI components, so step customization means changing the .js implementation or template for a component, adding or disabling a component.

+## Declare a component's new .js implementation and template in layout

+To declare a new .js file and a template for a component used in checkout:

+1. In you custom module directory create `<your_module_dir>/view/frontend/layout/checkout_index_index.xml`.
+2. Copy the content from the `<Magento_Checkout_module_dir>/view/frontend/layout/checkout_index_index.xml`.
+3. Leave only the structure related to the component you need to customize, and remove the rest.
+4. Change the path to the component's .js file in the

+{%highlight xml%}
+{%endhighlight xml%}

 ## Create the component's files

-Add the `.js` file and the `.html` template (if necessary) as described in [Add a new checkout step]({{site.gdeurl}}howdoi/checkout/checkout_new_step.html)
+Create the component's `.js` file and the `.html` template (if necessary) as described in [Add a new checkout step]({{site.gdeurl}}howdoi/checkout/checkout_new_step.html).

-Extending the existing .js component is described in the [Use custom JavaScript]({{site.gdeurl}}javascript-dev-guide/javascript/custom_js.html#extend_js_component) topic.
+Your component's `.js` file might implement a new component, or extend the existing one.
+Extending the existing `.js` component is described in the [Use custom JavaScript]({{site.gdeurl}}javascript-dev-guide/javascript/custom_js.html#extend_js_component) topic.

 ## Add the new component to the checkout page layout